Tea Tree Oil: the Amazing Oil that Provides Many Benefits

 Using Tea Tree Oil to Treat Athlete’s Foot

 Athlete’s food is caused by a specific type of fungus.
-Dermatophytes thrive in warm and humid places.
-Furthermore, they live in dead skin tissue.
+This fungus thrives in warm and humid places.
+Furthermore, it lives in dead skin tissue.

 How to Use it